monkey8113/LGSTrayBattery/readme.md

+forked from https://github.com/andyvorld/LGSTrayBattery as the original arthor stopped updating

 # LGS Tray Battery

 A rewrite/combination of my two programs [LGSTrayBattery](https://github.com/andyvorld/LGSTrayBattery) and [LGSTrayBattery_GHUB](https://github.com/andyvorld/LGSTrayBattery_GHUB), which should allow for interaction via both the native HID and Logitech GaminG Hub websockets.